Cpptz/jgrapht/REPORT.md

 (See the assignment for details; if everything works out of the box, there is no need to write much here.)

+As this is a maven project, installing dependencies was easy.

+The [documentation for the developpers](https://github.com/jgrapht/jgrapht/wiki#developer-pages) is really well written.

+The build and the tests concluded without errors on our systems.

 ## Complexity